-Patients diagnosed as pulmonary TB or lung cancer between January 1, 2018, and December 30, 2019 at Xiangya Hospital of Central South University were retrospectively collected.
+Patients diagnosed as pulmonary TB or lung cancer between January 1, 2018, and December 30, 2019, at the Xiangya Hospital of Central South University were retrospectively collected.
 The study was conducted in December 2020.
-According to literatures, we regard a case with a positive T-SPOT.TB as a TB infection case [20,21].
-All patients with solitary or multiple pulmonary nodules or mass combined TB infection were enrolled.
-The study was approved by Institutional Ethics Committee of Xiangya Hospital of Central South University.
+According to the literature, we regard a case with a positive T-SPOT.TB as a TB infection case [20,21].
+All patients with solitary or multiple pulmonary nodules or masses combined with TB infection were enrolled.
+The study was approved by the Institutional Ethics Committee of the Xiangya Hospital of Central South University.
 Participant consent for patients was abandoned due to the retrospective study design, and patients' information follows the data protection and privacy regulations strictly.

-The inclusion criteria: (1) physicians were unable to determine morphologically whether it was lung cancer or tuberculosis during the patient's imaging evaluation on admission; (2) the patient with diagnosed pulmonary TB or pathology-proved diagnosed lung cancer after admitting to hospital; (3) TB infection is diagnosed by Tuberculosis bacteria founding in sputum or pleural effusion specimens, or effectiveness of diagnostic anti-TB treatment, or with caseous necrosis in pathological reports for focal biopsy specimen [4]; (4) with complete evaluation of TB-related test, lung tumor markers and lung CT scan in first hospitalization.
-Cases with the following conditions were excluded: (1) patients with diagnosed active pulmonary TB or outer-pulmonary TB before admission; (2) history of non-pulmonary tumors; (3) history of anti-TB treatment prior to the diagnosis of lung cancer; (4) usage of immunosuppressant medications; (5) immunosuppression; (6) critical missing clinical data.
+The inclusion criteria: i) physicians were unable to determine morphologically whether it was lung cancer or TB during the patient's imaging evaluation on admission; ii) the patient with diagnosed pulmonary TB or pathology-proved diagnosed lung cancer after admitting to hospital; iii) TB infection is diagnosed by TB bacteria founding in sputum or pleural effusion specimens, or effectiveness of diagnostic anti-TB treatment, or with caseous necrosis in pathological reports for focal biopsy specimen [4]; iv) with complete evaluation of TB-related test, lung tumor markers and lung CT scan in first hospitalization.

+Cases with the following conditions were excluded: i) patients with diagnosed active pulmonary TB or outer-pulmonary TB before admission; ii) history of non-pulmonary tumors; iii) history of anti-TB treatment prior to the diagnosis of lung cancer; iv) usage of immunosuppressant medications; v) immunosuppression; vi) critical missing clinical data.

 Eligible cases between January 1, 2018, and May 30, 2019, were incorporated into the training cohort for development of the nomogram, and cases between June 1, 2019, and December 30, 2019, were entered into the validation cohort.
 After the model development in the training cohort, the validation cohort is used to test the predictive accuracy of the model in unknown data and thus evaluate its generalization ability.